Research

 Housing & Land-Use Politics

-Anti-Landlord Bias and Housing Attitudes: How Anti-Landlord Sentiment Shapes Support for Housing Development Bryant J. Moy Luchuan Deng
+Targeted Economic Resentment in Housing Politics: Landlords, Developers, and Support for New Housing Bryant J. Moy Luchuan Deng